richardanaya/http-server/README.md

 # Usage

-To server the local directory on http://localhost:8080
+To serve the local directory on http://localhost:8080

 ```bash
 http-server
 ```

-To server the local directory on http://localhost:[port]
+To serve the local directory on http://localhost:[port]

 ```bash
 http-server -p <port>
 ```

-To server the any directory on http://localhost:[port]
+To serve the any directory on http://localhost:[port]

 ```bash
 http-server -p <port> <directory>